Afrikan-Centered Consciousness Versus The New World Order: Garveyism in the Age of Globalism

 It is necessary for a people, if they are coping with reality, if they are trying to advance themselves, to know that reality.
 They need sensors and people who can tell what that reality is, who can inform that as to the nature of that reality such that the decisions the group must make in determining how it will behave, how it will shape its destiny, can be based on the real, not on the unreal.

 We could not be Afrikans and slaves at the same time; we could not hold onto our Afrikan identity, our Afrikan selves, knowledge of our Afrikan culture, and only when that knowledge is removed, erased, degraded, stolen, taken and distorted that we lose our identity.
 It is then that an identity is placed upon us by another people and by external forces.
-Therefore, a lack of selfknowledge is a lack of self-awareness.
-A lack of selfawareness is an insensitivity to the self.
+Therefore, a lack of self-knowledge is a lack of self-awareness.
+A lack of self-awareness is an insensitivity to the self.
 But an insensitivity in the self is also an insensitivity to reality and to the outside world.
-Without the sensitivity of the outside world and the self, we are left to blindly stumble from one point to another.

-PERCEPTION AND; LACK OF SELF-KNOWLEDGE.
+PERCEPTION AND LACK OF SELF-KNOWLEDGE.
 In psychology, we also recognize that at the center of pathology is the individual’s inability to control the self.
-One of the amazing things about the human mind when one looks at it from the point of view of the so-called unconscious, is that the individual who does not know himself and does not know reality, is the individual who escapes from self-knowledge, is an individual who does not know the roots and bases of his actions.
+One of the amazing things about the human mind when one looks at it from the point of view of the so-called unconscious, is that the individual who does not know himself and does not know reality, is […] an individual who does not know the roots and bases of his actions.

 He is an individual who seems to be determined by external forces (or by internal forces) of which he has little or no knowledge.
 He is often constantly puzzled by his own behavior.
 He is often a wonderment to himself.
-He struggles against impulses, desires and wishes over which he has little or no control because he has, in his escape from self-knowing and reality, conceded his self-control and given it over to someone else.
+He struggles against impulses, desires and wishes over which he has little or no control because he has [unknowingly] conceded his self-control and given it over to someone else.
 In releasing his identity and permitting another to place an identity within his psyche, he has at the same time placed in the hands of that other the ability to control his behavior.

 He, then, is not a victim of his emotions.
 He is not swept by emotions and feelings only, but his emotions serve his interest.
 His emotions are his handmaidens and he is not just one who is swept along helter-skelter by feelings and impulses.

-We see in Marcus Garvey the ultimate psychotherapist, one who is revealing and who reveals the unconscious controls, the controls that were implanted outside of our consciousness by our enemies and oppressors.
-Yet, despite those controls being outside of our our own disadvantage.
-In bringing those unconscious forces into consciousness, he made it possible for us to bring those forces under our control, rule, logic, rationality, and under the control of the ideology of nationalism.
+We see in Garvey the ultimate psychotherapist, one who is revealing and who reveals the unconscious controls, the controls that were implanted outside of our consciousness by our enemies and oppressors.
+[Those] controls being outside of our own disadvantage.
+In bringing those unconscious forces into consciousness, it [is] possible for us to bring those forces under our control, rule, logic, rationality, and under the control of the ideology of [Black] nationalism.

 It seems a bit simple when we state it.
 It seems a bit obvious.
 However, when we engage in psychotherapy, we recognize that sometimes we have the patient who comes into the office who is intellectually aware and can quite often lecture the therapist in terms of theoretical ideas and the theoretical grounds for his therapeutic work, but who has not recognized and confronted himself emotionally, who has not really in his heart accepted what he knows.